fact-benchmark/factbenchmark/how.md

 #### Validity.

-Check worthy claims are evaluated by agents for veracity - they are either 'true', 'false', or 'mixed' as outlined in more detail on the <a href="/documentation/">documentation</a> page.
-A claim may also be not yet evaluated, not check worthy, or of indeterminate veracity.
+Check-worthy claims are evaluated by agents for veracity - they are either 'true', 'false', or 'mixed' as outlined in more detail on the <a href="/documentation/">documentation</a> page.
+A claim may also be not yet evaluated, not check-worthy, or of indeterminate veracity.

 #### Benchmark.